JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-06-14-flutter-canvas-i-wrap-fab-in-custom-progress-loader.md

 * First half of the arc animation, the head of the arc grows.
 * Second half of the arc animation, the tail of the arc shrinks.
 * There's a global rotation animation that makes the whole arc rotate.
-* There's also a stepped animation that is not easy to detect on the gif, but I promise, it's there!
+* There's also a stepped animation that you'll most likely not detect on the gif, but I promise, it's there!

-For the arc we will use the same system, so we'll need to create a new Paint (or alternatively reconfigure the previous one) and then use it to draw the arc the same way we did for the first one, but with different values for the arc start and the sweep on every tick.
-That's all, but of course the hard part there is which values they must take on every tick.
+For the arc we will use the same system, so we'll need to create a new `Paint` (or alternatively reconfigure the previous one) and then use it to draw the arc the same way we did for the first one, but with dynamic values for the arc start and the sweep that will vary on every tick.

 Here's how the complete `paint()` method looks like with both arcs being painted: